leverich/mutilate/README.md

                                       a GET and if the response is MISS, then issue a SET for on that
                                       key following distribution value.
+          --getsetorset             Use getset mode and allow for direct writes (with optype == 2).
+          --prefix=STRING           Prefix all keys with a string (helps with multi-tennant eval)
+          --delete90                Delete 90 percent of keys after halfway through the workload, used to model Rumbel et. al.
+                                      USENIX                      FAST '14
+                                      workloads.
+MUST BE IN GETSET MODE and have a set number of
+                                      queries
+          --assoc=INT               We create hash tables by taking the truncating the                    key by b bytes.
+The
+                                      n-b bytes are the key for redis, in the original                    (key,value).
+The
+                                      value is a hash table and we acess field b to get the value.
+Essentially this makes redis n-way                    associative
+                                      cache.
+Only works in redis mode.
+For small key                    sizes we just use
+                                      normal method of (key,value) store.
+No hash table.  (default=`4')
       -q, --qps=INT                 Target aggregate QPS.
 0 = peak QPS.
                                       (default=`0')
       -t, --time=INT                Maximum time to run (seconds).  (default=`5') --read_file=STRING        Read keys from file.  (default=`')
+          --twitter_trace=INT       use twitter memcached trace format from file.
+                                      (default=`0')
       -K, --keysize=STRING          Length of memcached keys (distribution).
                                       (default=`30')
       -V, --valuesize=STRING        Length of memcached values (distribution).